Arkansas Military and Veterans Benefits

 Not flagged for serious misconduct (such as AWOL, ASAP, etc.)

 Who is eligible for Arkansas MDS?
-The Spouse or dependent Child of an Arkansas resident who has been declared to be missing in action, killed in action, a prisoner of war, or killed on ordnance delivery, or a Veteran who has been declared to be 100% totally and permanently disabled during, or as a result of, active military service.
+The Spouse or dependent Child of a resident Service member who has been declared missing in action, a prisoner of war, was killed in action, killed on ordnance delivery, or a Veteran who has been declared 100% totally and permanently disabled during, or as a result of, active military service are eligible.

 Continuing Eligibility Requirements: